siddharth07-ui/tic-tac-toe/README.md

 # Project Title

-This simple Tic Tac Toe game is built using HTML, CSS, and JavaScript.
+This website hosts multiple simple games made by using HTML, CSS, JavaScript and Django.

 # How to play